Flypulator/vive_tracker_ros2/README.md

    ```

 7. Create python venv and install dependencies
-   1. install environment manager *poetry* with *pipx* (if *pipx* does not work you can also use pip, but installing a python package with normal pip and without a virtual enviroment will change your system python which can be dangerous)
+   1. install environment manager *poetry* with *pipx* (if *pipx* does not work you can also use pip, but installing a python package with normal pip and without a virtual environment will change your system python which can be dangerous)
       ```
       sudo apt install pipx
       pipx install poetry